 Price comparison and availability

-The equation remains the same for those in the US; there’s no official way to buy either band through Xiaomi, but you can pick it up (usually for a bit of a premium) via third-party sellers.
+The equation remains the same for US users; there’s no official way to buy either band through Xiaomi, but you can pick it up (usually for a bit of a premium) via third-party sellers.

 Design and display

-After Xiaomi refreshed the design through the Smart Band 8, we weren’t surprised to see the new, ninth-gen option stick with roughly the same look and specs.
+After Xiaomi refreshed the design through the Smart Band 8, we weren’t surprised to see the ninth-gen option feature roughly the same look and specs.

 That means both feature the same highlights: a versatile design that can detach from the strap and be worn as a necklace or running pod (Pebble Mode), a buttonless and lightweight case, and a bright, 1.62-inch AMOLED display.

-While there are no operating system or processor changes, Xiaomi claims that significant upgrades have been made between generations in tracking accuracy.
+While no operating system or processor changes have been brought to the Band 9, Xiaomi claims significant upgrades have been made in some tracking areas.

 The PPG sensor has been redesigned to boost blood oxygen saturation monitoring and heart rate tracking performance.
 According to Xiaomi, it should be 16% better off than equivalent tracking on the Band 8.
 Sleep tracking and stage analysis also benefit, with accuracy improved by 7.9% compared to the previous generation.

-However, the upgrades only stretch so far.
-GPS remains scarce on both of these models – meaning you’ll only get location tracking if your phone is connected – and NFC functionality is saved for the China model of each, too.
+However, the upgrades only so far.
+GPS remains scarce on both models, meaning you’ll only get location tracking if your phone is connected.

 Battery life

-Another major difference between these two trackers is in the battery life estimations.
-For the Band 8, our testing showed that you could expect around 15-16 days from the tracker in regular use, with this dipping to five days with the always-on display and other power-intensive features enabled.
+One major difference between these two trackers is in the battery life estimations.
+For Band 8, our testing showed that you could expect around 15-16 days from the tracker in regular use, with this dipping to five days with the always-on display and other power-intensive features enabled.

-We grade that as pretty impressive, but the improved battery unit (233 mAh in the Band 9, up from 190 mAh) sees that estimation grow a fair chunk.
-With the newer mode, Xiaomi says that you should be able to eke out around 21 days of ‘normal’ use, with a more power-hungry setup still able to achieve nine days.
+It’s impressive, but the improved battery unit (233 mAh in Band 9, up from 190 mAh) sees that estimation grow a fair chunk.
+With the newer mode, we found that around 21 days is possible in ‘normal’ use, with a more power-hungry setup (with all the 24/7 tracking features turned on and the AOD enabled) still able to achieve around a week.

 Verdict: Which is best – and should you upgrade?